 One glass of pinot grigio contains 3.2 grams of carbohydrates per five-ounce glass, making it a reasonably healthy choice for keto dieters.
 However, if your server brings out a large goblet, you might need to double this figure.

 A delicious medium-bodied drop with notes of apple and pear and a crisp finish, sip on this pinot grigio while enjoying a light pasta dish or seafood.

 The winemakers at Callie Collection describe this wine as "light straw in color [with] a bouquet of melon, citrus, pear, and flinty mineral notes."

 "This wine is pretty fine and as good as anyone's pinot grigio," says wine critic Wilfred Wong of Wine.com.
 It's clean, crisp, and medium bodied.

 Prefer red wine?
-Pinot noir is among the best variety you can order, as it contains about 3.4 grams of carbohydrates per serving.
-On the other end of the spectrum is moscato, Port, sherry, and zinfandel, which all have a higher carbohydrate content.
+Pinot noir is among the best varieties you can order as it contains about 3.4 grams of carbohydrates per serving.
+On the other end of the spectrum is moscato, port, sherry, and zinfandel, which all have higher carbohydrate content.

 Made with grapes from Mendocino County vineyards, this pinot noir is complex, bright, and fruit forward.

 With notes of red cherry, cinnamon, and sage, this reserve is described as clean and elegant with spicy, cedary notes.

 With blackberry, mocha, and rich oak notes, this pinot noir has plenty of depth and complexity.